Pre Production

 Planning

-Before making a storyboard my partner and I analysed the song lyrics.
+Before making a storyboard my partner and I analysed the song lyrics which helped us create an intiial idea.
 We found that this song is much more than it’s catchy tunes, fun lyrics and a break-up anthem.
 It blends humour, disobedience, emotional complexity.
-The song criticizes societal norms and expectation put on woman and focuses on empowerment through expressing vulnerable emotions to her audience and she rejects the submissive potrayal of women.
+The song criticizes societal norms and expectation put on woman and focuses on empowerment through expressing vulnerable emotions to her audience and she rejects the submissive portrayal of women.
+Analysing the song also helped us to visualise what our music video would look like.
+We thought of creating scenes in which our actor would be doing rebellious things such as partying, drinking and driving, getting arrested, breaking a T.V.
+Moreover, we also thought of adding scenes where the audience would see our actor in a vulnerable state, such as crying in the middle of a street.

 Notes